 Trucking is one of the most vital portions of the United States economy today – every single industry is affected by it.
 On average, trucks haul roughly 71% of all freight tonnage in the US (about 10.5 billion tons of freight) each year.
 However, with the US economy strengthening the last few years, that number is rapidly increasing.
 Currently, there are 3.6 million heavy-duty Class 8 trucks on the road and 3.5 million truck drivers, but there are not enough to match the demand in the market today.
 In fact, the American Trucking Associations (ATA) estimates that as many as 890,000 drivers will be needed in the next decade.
 Check out this guide below to see what else is going on in modern trucking.

-In 2018, the American Transportation Research Institute (ATRI) laid out the top 10 things concerning the trucking industry today.
-After a detailed survey of over 1500 responses, the top concerns and were:
+Every year, the American Transportation Research Institute (ATRI) issues a survey that lays out the top things concerning the trucking industry today.
+Each year the top concerns consistently are:

 Each of these concerns received a considerable number of responses and organizations like the ATA and ATRI are investigating strategies to combat them.